page contents

 Objectives

-3. To explain the importance of managing land and resources
+2. To explain the importance of waterfowl to North America and the Earth

 Homework: Complete Student Notes for Exam